 Coupling methods together improves communication as it harnesses the benefits of each channel, which when combined together builds a clearer and vaster impact than if used individually.
 IMC requires marketers to identify the boundaries around the promotional mix elements and to consider the effectiveness of the campaign's message.
 In the mid to late 1980s, the marketing environment was undergoing profound environmental changes with implications for marketing communications.
 Media proliferation, audience fragmentation, globalisation of markets, the advent of new communications technologies, the widespread use of databases meant that the old methods, and practices used in mass marketing were no longer relevant.
 In particular, the rise of digital and interactive media meant that marketers were relying less on advertising as the dominant form of marketing communications.
-Amongst to marketing communications were required.
+Amongst practitioners and scholars, there was an increasing recognition that new approaches to marketing communications were required.
 That new approach would become known as integrated marketing communications.